raunymartinelli/Assignment1_COMP2130_Java/README.md

 The program uses a try-catch block to handle exceptions that may occur when calculating the total payment for the month.
 If an exception occurs, the program ignores it and continues with the next employee.

-Overall, the program provides a basic implementation for managing employee information, but it could be improved by adding validation for user inputs and error handling for invalid input values.